starikcetin/Eflatun.SceneReference/README.md

 Checking `IsSafeToUse` is equivalent to checking all partial validation properties in the correct order, but it provides a slightly better performance.

+## Custom Serialization

+`SceneReference` implements the `ISerializable` interface and the corresponding deserialization constructor.
+Therefore, custom serialization is supported.

+**Warning:** Custom serialization is only tested with `BinaryFormatter` and `Newtonsoft.Json`.

 # Exceptions

 ## `EmptySceneReferenceException`